apache/doris-website/versioned_docs/version-3.0/lakehouse/database/mysql.md

     ```

 7. When querying MySQL, if you are stuck for a long time and no results are returned, or if you are stuck for a long time and a large number of write lock logs appear in fe.warn.log, you can try adding socketTimeout to the URL, for example: `jdbc:mysql ://host:port/database?socketTimeout=30000`, prevents the JDBC client from waiting indefinitely after the connection is closed by MySQL.

+8. In the process of using MySQL Catalog, it is found that the JVM memory or the number of Threads in FE continues to grow and does not decrease, and a Forward to master connection timed out error may appear at the same time.

+   Print the FE thread stack `jstack fe_pid > fe.js`.
+If a large number of `mysql-cj-abandoned-connection-cleanup` threads appear, it means there is a problem with the MySQL JDBC driver.

+   Proceed as follows:

+   1. Upgrade the MySQL JDBC driver to version 8.0.31 and above
+   2. Add the `-Dcom.mysql.cj.disableAbandonedConnectionCleanup=true` parameter to JAVA_OPTS in the FE and BE conf files, disable the connection cleanup function of the MySQL JDBC driver, and restart the cluster

+   **Note:** If the version of Doris is 2.0.13 and above (2.0 Release), or 2.1.5 and above (2.1 Release), there is no need to increase this parameter, because Doris has disabled the connection cleaning function of the MySQL JDBC driver by default. .
+Just change the MySQL JDBC driver version.
+However, the Doris cluster needs to be restarted to clean up the previous Threads.